 Our hands-on testing of ebook readers focuses on design and ease of use, and includes an ease of use assessment by our expert testers as well as an assessment of the online purchasing environment, with scores based on how easy it is to buy, transfer and share ebooks.

 Every test will include a range of Amazon Kindle e-readers and Kobo e-readers at various price points.
 After several years with a wide variety, these two brands have come out on top.
-Our tests may also include the top selling Android and Apple tablets as we know many users of these devices read e-books and want to know how they compare against a dedicated e-ink based e-reading device and have included the latest and most affordable iPad.
+Our tests in the past have included the top selling Android and Apple tablets as we know many users of these devices read e-books and want to know how they compare against a dedicated e-ink based e-reading device and have included the latest and most affordable iPad.

 Our readability score is based on an assessment of the feel of each newly tested model when reading an ebook, compared with reading a paper-based novel.